hakanozbay/hakanozbay.github.io/_posts/2018-05-21-testing-explain-importance-to-business.md

 If you do not do sufficient testing in order to save $ x or to meet a release deadline, your operational, financial and reputational risks can be potentially realized.
 If these are realized, what will happen?
 Aside from the software crashing, It will create rippling effects throughout:

-- Potential S1 outage – operational risk
+- Potential application outage – operational risk
 - Dependent consumers application will not be able to continue their processing – cascading operational risk
 - Clients won’t be able to utilize our services – financial risk
 - Client’s trust will diminish – reputational and financial risk